ruchita00/Word-Bank-Readme/README.md

 **Every time when you start to develop, please do this.**

 1. Enter the project directory.
    ```bash
    cd Word-Bank
    ```

-2. Enter the project specific directory.
+2. Enter the area specific directory (client or server).
    ```bash
    cd client
    ```
 3. Start the application.
    ```bash
    npm start
    ```
 4. Open http://localhost:3000/ on your favourite browser.
-Let anyone from the mentoring team know, if you are facing any troubles.